darrenvechain/thorgo/README.md

   contracts.
 It also supports simulating, building, and sending transactions, as well as interacting with smart contracts for reading and transacting.

-### client
+### api

-- `github.com/darrenvechain/thorgo/client`
+- `github.com/darrenvechain/thorgo/api`
-- The `client` package provides raw API access to the VechainThor blockchain.
+- The `api` package provides raw API access to the VechainThor blockchain.
 It allows developers to query the blockchain directly without the need for higher-level abstractions provided by `thorgo`.

 ### txmanager